Workspaces Promoting Well-being

 Subject background

-Social legislation and agreements require energy-saving measures (Directive on the energy performance of buildings 2010/31/EU).
 In Europe, energy and space efficiency are already central targets in all construction and renovation activities.
 Organizations are seeking cost savings through more efficient utilization of space.

-At the same time, there is need to support productive activities, promote better work outcomes and ensure healthy and safe spaces for knowledge workers.
+At the same time, there is a need to support productive activities, promote better work outcomes and ensure healthy and safe spaces for knowledge workers.
 Efficient space solutions should not be detrimental to the ability to work efficiently and maintain well-being at work.

 Activity-based office is a modern way of building space-efficient offices, which involve alternative room types for different work tasks.
 Nowadays, most of the new office premises are built or renovated to satisfy the activity-based concept.
 Therefore, the investigation of the functionality of this work environment has a significant societal and scientific importance.
 It is highly important to share new knowledge and research findings about the activity-based offices and their effects on human well-being and productivity.